kailash-manasarovar/statement/docs/timeline/2025/february.md

 ## Michelle Gordon

 - I already wrote about [meeting Michelle Gordon in 2010](../2011-to-2020/2013.md#richard-recommends-hot-yoga-taryn-and-michelle-gordon-are-there), just after I returned from India where I had been starring without my knowledge in [a month-long porn special with Jitendra Das](../2001-to-2010/2010.md#jitendra-das-yoga-teacher-porn-star).
-- We had taken a Bikram hot-yoga class together in Old Street, and I believe it was her invitation; although I spoke with Richard Freed about the experience later too.
+- We had taken a Bikram hot-yoga class together in Old Street - possibly taught by [Taryn from Loka Yoga](../2026/july.md#loka-yoga) - and I believe it was her invitation; although I spoke with Richard Freed about the experience later too.
 - Michelle Gordon is an old school friend from Christ Church North Finchley and at the time she was working for Deutsche Bank or similar.
 - We had a coffee and a chat after the class in Angel Islington.
 - I hadn't seen her since the 80s at school, and I never saw her again off Facebook until February 2025, fifteen years later.